bpg/terraform-provider-proxmox/docs/index.md

 - Test the SSH connection and password-less `sudo`:

     ```sh
-    ssh terraform@<target-node> sudo ls -la /root
+    ssh terraform@<target-node> sudo echo tfpve
     ```

-  You should be able to connect to the target node and see content of the `/root` folder without password.
+  You should be able to connect to the target node and see the output `tfpve` on the screen without being prompted for your password.

 ### Node IP address used for SSH connection